pyrmont/articles.inqk.net/src/_posts/2019-08-13-what-is-tools-deps.md

 ## tools.deps Advantages

-The final question you might be wondering is: if tools.deps is more limited than Leinengen and Boot, why use it?
+The final question you might be wondering is: if tools.deps is more limited than Leiningen and Boot, why use it?

 tools.deps has a couple of advantages:

-1. **Faster Start Up Times**
-   Clojure has a reputation (not undeserved) for being slow to start up.
-While some of this is the inevitable consequence of running on the Java Virtual Machine, some of it is because it's typically run via tools like Leinengen and Boot that impose additional start up costs of their own.
+1. **Faster Start Up Times**: Clojure has a reputation (not undeserved) for being slow to start up.
+While some of this is the inevitable consequence of running on the Java Virtual Machine, some of it is because it's typically run via tools like Leiningen and Boot that impose additional start up costs of their own.
 By making a library that just handles dependencies and combining that with the `clojure` and `clj` utilities, users can enjoy (slightly) faster start up times.

-2. **Wider Variety of Dependencies**
-   Leinengen and Boot are built with a conception of dependencies being packaged up as JAR files and made available from a repository like Maven or Clojars.
+2. **Wider Variety of Dependencies**: Leiningen and Boot are built with a conception of dependencies being packaged up as JAR files and made available from a repository like Maven or Clojars.
 That's very often the case but it's not always true. tools.deps has a far broader conception, allowing dependencies to be specified by coordinates that refer to the local file system or specific commits in Git repos.

-3. **Abstract-Feeling-of-Satisfaction-From-Doing-Something-the-Quote-Unquote-Right-Way**[^6]
-   Clojure very much embraces the Unix tools philosophy of simple tools that are designed for a specific purpose.
+3. **Abstract-Feeling-of-Satisfaction-From-Doing-Something-the-Quote-Unquote-Right-Way**:[^6] Clojure very much embraces the Unix tools philosophy of simple tools that are designed for a specific purpose.
 If you're the type of person who likes ideological consistency, using tools.deps should make you feel warm and fuzzy inside.
 Also it's probably easier to test or something.

 ## Conclusion

 If you were confused about tools.deps, hopefully that's helped clear things up.
 If I've made a mistake somewhere, please don't hesitate to let me know!

-[^1]: Leinengen is often abbreviated to 'lein', the name of its command line program.
+[^1]: Leiningen is often abbreviated to 'lein', the name of its command line program.
 To avoid any ambiguity in this post, I'll stick to calling it Leinengen.

 [^2]: As discussed below, tools.deps isn't actually a build tool but since it replaces certain uses of Leinengen and Boot (which are build tools), it's typically thrown into comparisons with them.